Scakah/PCs/enclave/horatio_ambitiousus.md

 ### Default Gear:
-- Powersuit: Enhances your natural Strength.
-Has a visible Weak Spot that causes it to break into pieces.
-Using it drains Stamina.
-Needs to be manually deployed.
+- Powersuit: Very heavy powered suit that comes in a suitcase and unfolds in some seconds.
+Enhances your natural Strength by draining its internal battery, but Has a visible Weak Spot that causes it to break into pieces.
 Skinned as 1800-diving suit.
-- Implants: Allow the User to interface with both machines and other beings.
-May be disorienting for both parties depending on how different the Mindscapes are.
-- Dissasemblinator: Handheld tool that will disassemble any object into handy Supplies for use in contraptions.
-Short duration to heat up, Long duration to cool back down. (skinned as a oversized engineering wrench)

-### Elective Gear:
+- Wireless Adapter: 4 discrete implants that can be placed on people or machines.
+Allows for Remote communication at low range (mid for machines), but breaks after a low duration of use.
 - Thrusters: Set of 5 single-use thrusters.
 Accelerate to break-neck speeds.
 Prone to misfire.
 Skinned as airship models.
+(skinned as a oversized engineering wrench)

+### Elective Gear:
+- Disassemblinator: Handheld tool that will disassemble any object with the  time needed to disassemble scales with object size and complexity.
+Burns out after one use and cannot disassemble anything larger or more complex than a bank vault.
 - Gantry: Pneumatic set of Giant Soldering Aids
-- Replicant
+- Decoy: 5 convincing but harmless blow-up body-copies of the User that come wallet-sized when collapsed.
+Can do simple tasks and can use gear given but immediately deflate when taking damage.
 ### Other Gear

 - Toolbox (of Bogatyr): Full of simple tools for manual labor and handicraft (appropriate to the character’s background) accessed via Pitches, all of which the user is guaranteed to be proficient with.